emilymeroni/reactTraining/Notes.md

 A global store for state.
 Each Redux application has a Central Store that contains all of the application state (it is a giant JavaScript object).
 Actions are dispatched from react components and can contain a payload, you send out information to the Central store.
-An Action then reaches Recuders that check the type of the action.
+An Action then reaches Reducers that check the type of the action.
 It is a pure function that recieves the old state and the action and returns the new state.
 Reducers need to be synchronous.
 Reducers updated the Central Store.
 There is a Subscription module when the state changes, react components can register to the subscription.
 NEVER MUTATE ANY DATA!
 To not make a huge reducer you can split it up by feature (in the end, redux can only manage one reducer).

+We can add Middleware between Actions and Reducers and connect it to the store.
+They are useful to execute async code.

 ### When sould we use Redux / action dispatching ?
 Depends on the size of the application and the complexity of the state.